 In the first test case since the 2012 ECJ decision, in January 2013, Stoke-on-Trent county court ruled that Thomas Cook is required to pay compensation to passengers who, in 2009, had experienced a 22-hour delay caused by a mechanical fault.

 A court ruling in June 2014 against airline Jet2 helped clarify the situation for extraordinary circumstances – with a consumer winning a case after a flight delay was caused by faulty wiring.
 The airline claimed this was an extraordinary circumstance.

-Jet2 applied to appeal this ruling at the Supreme Court.
-However the appeal has been rejected.
+Jet2 applied to appeal this ruling to the Supreme Court.
+However, the appeal has been rejected.